c-blake/bu/doc/vip.md

 if your `/tmp` is a volatile `/dev/shm`, how often you reboot/crash/etc/etc.
 The complexity of that full implementation, though, distracts from the simple example nature of the above.

+Also, yes - for such application, it may make sense to add some kind of optional "dynamic validity check" to the filter (in this case dir existence or possibly execute aka cd-perm on displayed dirs).
+That can already be done externally (eg. `lfreq|ft -edx`), but displayed lists are *MUCH* smaller (enough so that launching an external program might cost less than batch filtering all).

 # Related Work